DiUS/pact-consumer-js-dsl/README.md

 ### Create the pact-js-dsl.js

-- grunt package (this will concat the src code into pact-js-dsl.js and put it into dist)
+- grunt pact (this will concat the src code into pact-js-dsl.js and put it into dist)